S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** A type to use for encapsulated content (aka. files) for image, audio and other media types with a defined MIME type.
-This type provides a choice of embedding the content into the data or using a URL to point to the content.
+A type to use for encapsulated content such as files for images, audio and other media types with a defined MIME type.
+This type provides a choice of embedding the file content encoded in base64 or using a URL to point to the content.

+The following elements provide metadata information about the content:
+- *size* is an integer that represents the unencoded content in bytes
+- *encoding* is a string value from the IANA character set table found at http://www.iana.org/assignments/character-sets Unicode is the default assumption in S3Model, with UTF-8 being the assumed encoding.
+This element allows for variations from these assumptions.
+- *xdfile-language* is an optional language code from https://www.ietf.org/rfc/rfc3066.txt It is used to indicate the language of the content.
+- *formalism* contains the name of the formalism or syntax used to inform an application regarding a candidate parser to use on the content.
+Examples might include: 'ATL', 'MOLA', 'QVT', 'GDL', 'GLIF', or other domain-specific language parser.
+- *media-type* optionally contains the MIME type from the IANA registered types: http://www.iana.org/assignments/media-types/media-types.xhtml
+- *compression-type* optionally contains the compression/archiving mime-type.
+If this element does not exist, then it means there is no compression/archiving.
+For a list of common mime-types for compression/archiving see http://en.wikipedia.org/wiki/List_of_archive_formats.
+- *hash-result* optionally contains a hash function result of the *media-content*.
+There must be a corresponding *hash-function* type listed for this to have any meaning.
+See: http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions
+- *hash-function* contains the hash function used to compute the content for *hash-result*.
+See: http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions
+- *alt-txt* optionally contains the text to display in place of multimedia display or execution.

+These two elements have a binary choice relationship.
+One and only one of them will appear in the model.
+- *uri* contains a URI reference to electronic information stored outside the record as a file, database entry or other persistence methods when the content is supplied as a reference.
+- *media-content* contains the file contents encoded using the base64Bianry algorithm.

 ....